-At any time during the term of this Contract the Supplier may notify the Buyer that it wishes to terminate this Contact by giving 20 Business Days Notice.
+Request to terminate: At any time during the term of this Contract the Supplier may notify the Buyer that it wishes to terminate this Contact.
 The Buyer will, within 20 Business Days following receipt of the Supplier’s Notice, notify the Supplier whether, in its absolute discretion, it consents to the Supplier’s Notice of termination.
 If the Buyer:

 consents, the Contract will be terminated on a date that is mutually agreed between the Parties, or